 Located in the picturesque Carp River valley near Negaunee, this Michigan State museum is open free of charge and shows in dramatic displays how U.P. iron played a vital role in America’s industrialization.
 The views and wilderness paths are reasons alone to visit the location where an iron forge was built in 1848.

 501 W. Euclid Street

 Directions: MI-28 W/US-41 N, turn left at Lakeshore Drive, turn left at W Euclid Street.

 See local Historical Artifacts representing the local Community during the Great Mining Era.

 U.S. National Ski and Snowboard Hall of Fame

 Directions: MI-28 W/US-41 N, destination will be located on your left hand side.

-It is home to an extensive collection of artifacts and archives relating to the history of skiing.
-It has 20,000 square feet of space containing displays on over 350 Honored Members, trophies, clothing and equipment.
-There is a Gift Shop, Library and Theater.
+With an extensive collection of artifacts and archives relating to the history of skiing, it has 20,000 square feet of space containing displays on over 375 Honored Members, trophies, clothing and equipment.
+There is a gift shop, library and theater.